Conference Countdown

 How are emerging leaders selected?

 Anyone can nominate candidates for the Emerging Leaders program.
-Self-nominations are welcome.
-Candidates are then invited to complete an application during the months of February and March.
+Candidates are then invited to complete an application during the months of May and June.
+Self-nominations are not accepted.

 Completed applications are scored by a selection panel trained to use a rubric focused on the program goals.
-The selection panel is composed of ASCD staff and external reviewers who currently hold leadership positions within the organization.
-All panelists participate in a teleconference to select the finalists.
+The selection panel is composed of ASCD staff, veteran emerging leaders, and external reviewers who currently hold leadership positions within the organization.
 Finalists are forwarded to the executive director for approval.

-Each new class of emerging leaders is announced in May.
+The new class of emerging leaders is announced in September.

 ^ Return to top.